top of page

 Send written request (email + registered post) citing RBI Fair Practices Code.
 State "All communication must be in writing only."
 Document all harassment.

-Difficult in first 24 months.
+Difficult in the first 24 months.
 After 36 months, possible with: higher down payment (30-40%), co-applicant with strong credit, proof of stable income, and settled amount.

 7. What documents do I need for settlement?

-• Identity proof (Aadhaar, PAN)
+• Identity proof (Aadhaar, PAN).

-• Salary/income proof or unemployment letter
+• Salary/income proof or unemployment letter.

-• Bank statements (last 6 months)
+• Bank statements (last 6 months).

-• Settlement proposal in writing
+• Settlement proposal in writing.

-• Financial hardship documentation
+• Financial hardship documentation.

 8. Can I settle only one loan if I have multiple debts?